FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/the-stage-and-television-today/1977-01-27-the-stage-and-television-today.md

 media: Light Entertainment
 post_description: Reported that McLeod Holden have plans to hold a number of shows this year including on Easter Sunday (10 April 1977) a staging of the Lena Zavaroni Show at the New Southport Theatre.
 image: /assets/images/The Stage and Television Today/1977-01-27-The Stage and Television Today-page-03-cropped.jpg
-categories: [The Stage and Television Today, OnThisDay27January]
+categories: [The Stage and Television Today, New Theatre Southport, OnThisDay27January]
 ---

 <p>McLeod Holden have plans to hold a number of shows this year (1977) including on Easter Sunday (10 April) a staging of the Lena Zavaroni Show at the New Southport Theatre.</p>